gatsbyjs/gatsby/docs/docs/reach-router-and-gatsby.md

 The main reasons Gatsby uses `@reach/router` are:

 1. Preloading.
-You can read more about Preloading In the docs for the [Gastby Link api](https://www.gatsbyjs.org/docs/gatsby-link/).
+You can read more about preloading in the docs for the [Gatsby Link API](https://www.gatsbyjs.org/docs/gatsby-link/).
 2. The [routing accessibility](https://reach.tech/router/accessibility) it provides.
 3. It supports [server rendering](https://reach.tech/router/server-rendering) which helps Gatsby build routed files at build time.